pixelandtonic/PT-Docs/source/fieldpack/fieldtypes/multiselect/tags.rst

 Field Tags
 ==========

-The following tags are available for your Multiselect fields within ``{exp:channel:entries}`` tag pairs.
+The following tags are available for your Multiselect fields within ``{exp:channel:entries}`` and Matrix tag pairs.

 Primary Tag Pair